aave/aip/content/aips/656A6D889F89-AIP-GOV-LVL2-EXECUTOR-PROPOSAL.md

 - An extensive suite of tests can be found [HERE](https://github.com/bgd-labs/aave-gov-level-2-update/tree/main/test)

+- We have executed a diff between the current [Level 2 Executor](https://etherscan.io/address/0x61910ecd7e8e942136ce7fe7943f956cea1cc2f7#code) and the new Executor, to verify that the changes are exclusively the ones expected.
+The diff can be found [HERE](https://github.com/bgd-labs/aave-gov-level-2-update/blob/main/diffs/Executor-diff.md).

 - In order to properly verify that all permissions are transferred to the new Executor, we did a verification procedure described [HERE](https://github.com/bgd-labs/aave-gov-level-2-update/blob/main/security/Analysis%20of%20Level%202%20executor%20permissions.md)

 - SigmaPrime has audited the changes, and implemented an [independent test suite](https://github.com/bgd-labs/aave-gov-level-2-update/tree/main/security/sigmap/tests), complementary to BGD's.
 The audit report can be found [HERE](https://github.com/bgd-labs/aave-gov-level-2-update/blob/main/audits/SigmaPrime.md).